GC-FID analysis (gas chromatography with flame ionization detection)

 - Sample preparation: liquid or solid, sometimes diluted in an organic solvent.

-- Chromatographic separation: Compounds migrate through a heated capillary column, depending on their volatility and polarity.
+- Chromatographic separation: the compounds migrate through a heated capillary column, according to their volatility and polarity.

 - Interpretation of the chromatogram: each peak represents a compound; its area is proportional to the concentration.

-- FID detector : very sensitive to molecules containing carbon (not sensitive to water, CO₂, H₂, etc.)
+- FID detector : very sensitive to carbon-containing molecules (not sensitive to water, CO₂, H₂…)

-- Detection limits : in the order of ppm to ppb depending on the compounds
+- Detection limits : on the order of ppm to ppb depending on the compounds

 - Linearity range : very wide, facilitating quantification